 - Vanilla.
 Adds flavor.
 You can use vanilla paste or extract.

 - Bread Flour & All-Purpose Flour.
 I like using a combination.
 Bread flour has a higher amount of protein, which will add structure to your donuts.
-If you're unable to find bread flour, you can use all-purpose.
+If you're unable to find bread flour, you can use just all-purpose flour.

 - Unsweetened Cocoa Powder.
 I recommend Dutch-processed cocoa powder for the best flavor, but you can substitute for natural cocoa as well.